repodin-education/vibe-coding-assignment-3-template/README.md

-# Assignment 2: E2E Hello World (Server → Browser)
+# Assignment 3: Mini Feature Implementation

+> **"RepodIn Education is a teacher-first management and analytics layer on top of GitHub Classroom."**

+**Document Version:** 1.1
+**Last Updated:** 2025-12-29
+**Status:** Production
+**Maintainer:** RepodIn Education Team
+---

 ## Learning Objectives

 By completing this assignment, you will:
-- Build a complete end-to-end web application
-- Create a server with an API endpoint
-- Create a client that consumes the API
-- Use Cursor AI to generate code effectively
+- Extend an existing application with new functionality
+- Practice feature planning and implementation
+- Integrate new code with existing codebase
-- Document your development process
+- Document feature implementation
+- Demonstrate creativity and problem-solving

 ---

 ## Prerequisites

-- Completed Assignment 1
+- Completed Assignment 2 (E2E Hello World)
-- Node.js (v18+) **OR** Python (v3.11+) installed
+- Working Node.js server and client from Assignment 2
+- Understanding of Node.js + Express basics
 - Cursor AI installed and configured
-- Git installed and configured
-- Basic understanding of HTTP and APIs

 ---